jonasmcferreira/adventures/docs/grim/grim.md

 ## Core Mechanic: Test

-In Grim, the process for resolving actions is streamlined and intuitive:
+In Grim, the process for resolving actions is both streamlined and intuitive:

-Setting the Scene: The GM outlines the current scenario.
-The player then declares their character's intended action.
+- **Setting the Scene**: The GM describes the current scenario.
+The player then states their character's intended action.

-Determining Difficulty: Should the GM assess that the action has a significant risk of failure, they establish a Difficulty Rating (DR).
-The DR reflects the task's complexity, with more difficult tasks having a higher DR.
+- **Determining Difficulty**: If the GM determines the action has a significant risk of failure, they set a Difficulty Rating (DR).
+This DR reflects the task's complexity, with more challenging tasks having a higher DR.

-Rolling for Outcome: The player rolls a d20, adding relevant Ability Score Modifiers from their character sheet.
-Success is achieved by rolling the DR or higher.
-Failure, naturally, occurs when the roll falls short.
+- **Rolling for Outcome**: The player rolls a d20, adding any relevant Ability Score Modifiers from their character sheet.
+A roll equal to or greater than the DR indicates success, while a roll below the DR results in failure.

-    Formula for Test: d20 roll + Ability Score Modifier + Expertise Bonus (when relevant)
+  - **Formula for Test**: d20 roll + Ability Score Modifier + Expertise Bonus (when applicable)

-In Grim, the dice rolls also carry extra weight:
+In Grim, the results of dice rolls have significant implications:

-Critical Success: Rolling a natural 20 isn't just a success; it's a triumph, bringing additional perks.
-In combat scenarios, this translates to an added d12 damage roll.
+- **Critical Success**: Rolling a natural 20 is not just a success, but a major triumph that brings extra benefits.
+In combat, this results in an additional d12 damage roll.

-Critical Failure: Conversely, a natural 1 spells disaster, leading to unforeseen consequences.
-This could mean weapon damage or loss during combat, or a botched spell with unintended effects in magic use.
+- **Critical Failure**: Conversely, rolling a natural 1 leads to severe consequences, such as weapon damage or loss during combat, or the failure of a spell with unintended effects.

 ---